tmnestor/unified_vision_processor_minimal/presentation_materials/vision_transformers_slides.md

 **Presenter**: Tod Nestor | August 2025
 **Duration**: 50 minutes (40 min presentation + 10 min Q&A)

 **Notes**: Welcome everyone.
-Today we'll explore a PoC experiment investigating whether modern Vision Transformers can replace LayoutLM for the Information Extraction component within the Streamlining of Substantiations - Work Related Expense (SSD-WRE) claims pipeline.
-This is critical for automating the processing of receipts, invoices, and other expense documentation.
-Tax payers submit scanned documents to support the WRE tax deductions they have claimed, and taxation audit officers review these submissions.
-Our goal is to automate the extraction of key fields from these documents to improve accuracy and efficiency.
+Let me first explain the business context.
+In the SSD-WRE pipeline, taxpayers submit scanned receipts, invoices, and other documents to substantiate their work-related expense deductions.
+Taxation audit officers must review these submissions, extracting key fields like supplier names, ABNs, amounts, and dates to verify claims.
+Currently, this Information Extraction component uses LayoutLM to automatically extract these fields from the submitted documents.
+However, LayoutLM's accuracy and reliability have become bottlenecks in the pipeline.
+Today's PoC explores whether modern Vision Transformers can replace LayoutLM to improve extraction accuracy, reduce manual review workload, and streamline the entire substantiation process.

 ---